The Limits of Assumption-free Tests for Algorithm Performance: Theoretical results for algorithm evaluation

 Then the power of $\hT$ to detect low risk is bounded as follows: for any $\cA$ and any $P$ with $R_{P,n}(\cA)< \tau$,

 if we assume $\tilde\tau < R_P^{\max}$ so that the denominator is positive. \end{Theorem}

 In particular, as expected, if the risk $R_{P,n}(\cA)$ is only slightly lower than $\tau$, then the power is only slightly higher than $\alpha$ (i.e., no better than random).
-But, even if the risk is low (e.g., $R_{P,n}(\cA)=0$ at the extreme), if the available data is limited (e.g., $N\propto n$), then we see that the power can only be a constant multiple of $\alpha$.
-If the allowed error level $\alpha$ is small, we therefore cannot have a powerful test for \emph{any} algorithm $\cA$.
+But, even if the risk is low (e.g., $R_{P,n}(\cA)=0$ at the extreme), if the available data is limited (e.g., $N$ is close to the evaluation sample size $n$), then we see that the power can only be a constant multiple of $\alpha$.
+If the allowed error level $\alpha$ is small, we therefore cannot have a powerful test for \emph{any} alternative.
+On the other hand, under the same setting as in Theorem \ref{thm:limits_evaluate}, we should clarify that \texttt{EvaluateModel} is relatively easy, as a test leveraging the holdout data can solve the problem.
+For instance if $N = n+m$, then we have a holdout set of $m$ many data points with which we can estimate $R_P(\hf_n)$ up to error $\mathcal{O}_P(\frac{1}{\sqrt{m}})$ by concentration---and therefore, testing whether $R_P(\hf_n) < \tau$ is straightforward in the black-box setting.
+We would like to emphasize that Theorem \ref{thm:limits_evaluate} is a hardness result and it is not obvious a priori given many successful examples in distribution-free inference \citep{vovk2005algorithmic,angelopoulos2024theoretical}.
+This suggests that it may be interesting to consider different definitions of assumption-free validity, since the definition of validity given in \eqref{eqn:validity} leads to the above hardness results and consequently appears to be too strong for meaningful inference to be possible.

-Conversely, given a data set size $N$, if we wish to have high power for identifying whether an algorithm $\cA$ has low risk $R_{P,n}(\cA)$, we need to choose a small sample size, $n\ll N$---but for small $n$, the algorithm $\cA$ will likely return fitted models that are less accurate, i.e., the risk $R_{P,n}(\cA)$ itself will likely be higher.
+In addition, the above result has a few other important implications.
+First, it complements the results in \cite{dietterich1998approximate,nadeau1999inference} and provides more quantitative results on the difference between \texttt{EvaluateAlg} and \texttt{EvaluateModel}.
+Second, it reveals that in the assumption-free setting with a limited number of samples, any claims about the risk of a procedure should be interpreted as a claim about the risk of the fitted model rather than the risk of the algorithm.
+Third, it reveals a trade-off in our ability to perform inference on \texttt{EvaluateAlg}.
+This is because given a data set size $N$, if we wish to have high power for identifying whether an algorithm $\cA$ has low risk $R_{P,n}(\cA)$, we need to choose a small sample size, $n\ll N$---but for small $n$, the algorithm $\cA$ will likely return fitted models that are less accurate, i.e., the risk $R_{P,n}(\cA)$ itself will likely be higher.
 (This type of tradeoff has been described by \cite{rinaldo2019bootstrapping} as the \emph{inference--prediction tradeoff}, in a related setting.)

+\begin{Remark} We note that the bound for the loss function $B$ does not explicitly appear in Theorem \ref{thm:limits_evaluate}, but the value of $\tau, R_{P,n}(\cA)$ and $R_{P}^{\max}$ typically scales with $B$.
+For example, in common settings, if we multiply the loss function by $10$, then $\tau, R_{P,n}(\cA)$ and $R_{P}^{\max}$ will also increase by a multiplicative factor $10$.
+But in that case, the ratio $\frac{ \tilde\tau - R_{P,n}(\cA) }{R_{P}^{\max} - \tilde\tau }$ in Theorem \ref{thm:limits_evaluate} would not change.
+In that sense, the power upper bound we get is scale-invariant. \end{Remark}

 \begin{Remark}[Validity for randomized versus deterministic algorithms] The results of Theorem~\ref{thm:limits_evaluate} bound the power of any black-box test $\hT$ when applied to any algorithm $\cA$, including algorithms that may be randomized (i.e., $\cA(\cD;\xi)$ has nontrivial dependence on the random seed $\xi$).
 This is a stronger conclusion than if we only bounded power for deterministic algorithms, but the assumption is stronger as well: the validity condition~\eqref{eqn:validity} requires $\hT$ to have a bounded error rate over all $\cA$ (including algorithms that are randomized).
 We remark that the deterministic version of the result also holds: that is, if we require validity~\eqref{eqn:validity} only with respect to deterministic $\cA$ (algorithms for which $\cA(\cD;\xi)$ does not have any dependence on $\xi$), then the bound on power given in Theorem~\ref{thm:limits_evaluate} also holds for all deterministic $\cA$ (in fact, the same construction in the proof can be used for both versions of the result). \end{Remark}